The Magic of Ordinary Days: Plot

 A letter finally arrives from Lt.
 Brown, which Ray picks up during a routine post office run.
 Upset that Livy has furtively contacted the lieutenant, Ray goes off for the evening to reflect.
 In the letter, Lt.
 Brown insists he couldn't be her baby’s father.
 Distraught, Livy confides in Ray’s married sister, Martha, a neighbor.
 Remaining unjudgmental, Martha affirms to Livy how much Ray loves her, but she advises Livy to leave quickly if determined to go.
 Believing she has decided to leave, Ray tells Livy he loves her and gives her his mother's wedding ring, saying that he knows she will be happy one day when she forgives herself.
-Decided to leave, Livy affirms at the family Thanksgiving gathering that she has learned from them what unconditional love is.
+Livy affirms at the family Thanksgiving gathering that she has learned from them what unconditional love is.

 Florence Umahara informs Livy that her secret boyfriend, Walter, is an MP guard of the German POWs.
 She wants Livy to meet him and asks her to take them on a drive southward to enjoy a day away from the camp.
-Upon meeting Walter, Livy realizes by his accent that he is a German POW wearing an MP uniform that Florence, an expert tailor, made for him to pass as American.
+Upon meeting Walter, Livy realizes by his accent that he is a German POW wearing an MP uniform that Florence, an expert seamstress, made for him to pass as American.
 Livy tells Florence that she and her sister could be charged with treason if she is caught helping a German POW escape across the border.
 Dropping off the sisters close to camp, Livy drives Walter to her home, instructing him to change his uniform with Ray's clothing.
 She then deliberately leaves the keys by the door, enabling him to steal her truck and drive off.
 The truck’s broken gas gauge reads full; Livy knows the nearly empty tank will quickly run out of gas, stranding him.

 Once Walter leaves, Livy quickly phones the police to report her truck stolen by a German POW.
 She also asks for a doctor, having begun labor.
 Burning the MP uniform evidence, Livy tosses a locket with Lt.
 Brown's photo into the fire.
 As she watches the uniform burn, Ray arrives, and she tells him she is in labor.

 After Livy gives birth to a boy, Livy and Ray share a tender kiss, finally recognizing that they are in love with each other.
-In the final scene Livy holds hands with Ray as he carries little Daniel out of their house on their first archeological dig on their farm as a family.
+In the final scene Livy holds hands with Ray as he carries little Daniel out of their house on their first archaeological dig on their farm as a family.